PRENATAL EXERCISE - HEART HEALTHY TIPS FOR SAFE EXERCISE WHILE PREGNANTJan 09, 2020

 Side Lying Bent Leg Raises

 The side lying birth position is one of the best in terms of preserving the perineum.
-It can also be used to slow things down if labour is progressing really quickly.
+It can also be used to slow things down if labor is progressing really quickly.
 You can be fully on your side or you can prop yourself up with pillows or the bed to angle your body slightly and get gravity helping out a bit too.

 Lie on your side with both knees bent and ensure you have a gentle curve in your low back so your pelvis is in or as close to neutral as possible.